jesse0099/EC2_INSTANCE_DESCRIPTOR/docs/source/examples.rst

         Deletes the content of docs/build folder.
     * ``make html``
         Based on the content of the docs/source directory and the doc-strings from the app/,
-        generates documentation for the project in HTML.
+        generates documentation for the project in HTML under docs/build.
 Other formats are available, as you can see in `Sphinx Docs`_.

+After executing ``make html``, local documentation will be available.
+However, the readTheDocs-Page won't be updated.
+To accomplish the online docs update.
+You need to commit and push the desired changes to the master branch.

 .. note::
     Execute at repository root level.
 In depth information can be found in:

 .. todo::
     Installation/Usage documentation is not as detailed as I would like.